-

 6. Scots prefer to avoid arguments

-As one person put it, no matter how much you’ve had to drink, avoid talking football, politics, or religion.
+As one person put it, no matter how much you’ve had to drink, avoid talking about football, politics, or religion.
 If you do, you may end up in a passionate argument with some of the most opinionated people on the planet.

-Please keep your volume down.
+Speaking of which, keep your volume down.
 Talking too loudly in public is considered offensive and embarrassing.
 Besides, no one needs to hear your conversation.

 7. Scots like to queue